B I T T E R S W E E T : A Semi-Natural Anthrome

 Location: between highways, adjacent to swamplands, Old Lyme, CT

 Bittersweet Vine is an invasive plant species that was initially brought to North America to be used as a decorative garden vine.
-The plant is still cultivated and used for decoration and flower arrangements, but has spread throughout New England, climbing trees and shrubs, shading them from light and slowly killing whatever unlucky plant they climbed onto.
+The plant is still cultivated and used for decoration and flower arrangements, but has spread throughout New England, climbing trees and shrubs, shading them from light and slowly killing whatever organism they climbed onto.
 Relationships between bittersweet vine and whitetail deer exist in that the whitetail deer promotes growth of the invasive species through clearing out native plants.
 The vine is detrimental to bird species during the winter because of preventing growth of native seed and berry plants.
 In addition to climbing trees and shrubs, bittersweet vine can be seen throughout New England crawling onto buildings and houses, consuming abandoned windmills and power lines.
 Bittersweet vine in this landscape represents the consequence of mankind tinkering with nature, and the result is an invasion to the point where the plant is physically consuming our own structures.

 Location and Environment: